python-excel/website/content/pages/index.md

 ## Writing Excel Add-Ins

 The following products can be used to write Excel add-ins in Python.
+Unlike the reader and writer packages, they require an installation of Microsoft Excel.

 ### PyXLL